alsa475/business-service/README.md

 Set up:

-Clone this repo, navigate to root directory
+Clone this repo and navigate to root directory

 Create virtual environment and activate it